 Who or What is Alastor?

-In the context of the demonic, Alastor is considered either a singular tormenting spirit or a generic term for a class of evil spirits (alastores).
-The Dictionnaire Infernal—one of the most significant works of demonology—references Alastor as being the Nemesis of the infernal hierarchy.
+In demonology, Alastor can be seen as either a single tormenting spirit or a general term for a group of evil spirits called alastores.
+The Dictionnaire Infernal, a key book on demonology, describes Alastor as the Nemesis of the infernal hierarchy.

 “Alastor” Meaning